 By using our Cryptoassets Trading Service, you acknowledge and agree that we are not responsible for operation of the underlying protocols and that we make no guarantee of their functionality, security, reliability or availability.
 You also acknowledge and agree that we have no responsibility or liability in respect of an unsupported branch of a forked cryptoasset.
 It is your responsibility to make yourself aware of upcoming operating changes and you must carefully consider publicly available information and information that may be provided by us in determining whether to continue to transact in the affected cryptoasset.
 We will use reasonable efforts to provide you with notice of such operational changes, however such changes are outside of our control and may occur without notice to us.

-When a Fork occurs, we may temporarily suspend trading on the eToro platforms (with or without advance notice to you).
+When a Fork occurs, we may temporarily suspend trading on the etoro platforms (with or without advance notice to you).
 We may then, at our discretion:

 configure or reconfigure its systems;